torabzadeh/sdaza/research.md

 *with Alberto Palloni and Jerrett Jones*

 In light of the expansion of the criminal justice system, researchers have become increasingly interested in the social consequences of incarceration.
 A line of this research suggests that incarceration has negative implications for individuals’ health and well-being at older ages.
 However, prior studies are limited in that they have not adequately followed former prisoners over a sufficient time period to determine whether incarceration significantly increases mortality.

 This project contributes to this growing literature by employing the Panel Study of Income Dynamics (PSID), a long longitudinal data resource, to examine the consequences of incarceration for health and mortality.
 First, we estimate the effect of short and long-term effects of incarceration on mortality and disability over a period of nearly 40 years.
 Second, we use those estimates and different counterfactual scenarios to assess to what extent mass incarceration contributes to the so called U.S. health disadvantage.
+This project is funded by the The Panel Study of Income Dynamics (PSID), with support from the National Institute on Aging.

 ## Chile Re-entry Study
 *with Pilar Larroulet and Catalina Droppelmann*

-This study, funded by the San Carlos de Maipo Foundation, is an intensive longitudinal data collection of a sample of about 300 women leaving prison in Santiago, Chile.
-We are using interviews over a period of a year to examine the employment, family life, housing, and health of women just released from prison, but also, qualitative interviews to examine in more detail re-entry experience.
-We are in the early stages of the project, designing questionnaire and organizing the fieldwork.
+The re-entry study is an intensive longitudinal project that follows more than 200 women released from prison in Santiago, Chile.
+It is funded by the [San Carlos de Maipo](http://www.fsancarlos.cl/) and [Colunga](https://www.fundacioncolunga.org/) Foundation, and the [Inter-American Development Bank](http://www.iadb.org/).
+We used interviews over a period of one year to know their experiences on  family life, housing, employment, social capital and health.
+Data collection started in September 2016.
+More details [here](https://github.com/sdaza/reentry-chile).

 ## RSiena Selection and Influence Estimates Under Misspecification
 *with Kurt Kreuger*